August 2023 Early Retirement Update – Back to School Edition

 Read more

-March 2023 Early Retirement Update – Springtime Edition
+April 2024 Early Retirement Update – Cruising the Caribbean Edition

-February was a mixed month for our finances.
-Our net worth dropped by $68,000 to end February at $2,710,000.
-Our income totaled $1,756, while our spending was just a tiny bit lower at $1,675 for the entire month of February.
+On to our financial progress.
+April was a mixed month for our finances.
+On the one hand, our net worth crashed by $114,000 to end the month at $3,015,000.
+Our income of $4,266 significantly exceeded our spending of $1,719 for the month of April.

 Let’s jump into the details from last month.